DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Experiments

 \section{Experiments}

 In this section, DeepVol's volatility forecasts will be evaluated and compared with the baseline models described in Section \ref{subsec:baselines}.
 For benchmarking purposes, we will utilise the metrics described in Section \ref{subsec:metrics}.
 Besides classic out-of-sample forecast comparisons, we perform different experiments to present some additional insights into the inner workings of DeepVol.
-We analyse DeepVol's behaviour while varying the intraday data sampling frequency, studying the discrepancy in model behaviour when trained on different granularity regimes.
+We validate DeepVol's behaviour while varying the intraday data sampling frequency, studying the discrepancy in model behaviour when trained on different granularity regimes.
 In close relation to this, we also explore the usage of different receptive field sizes and how this affects the model performance.
-Finally, we analyse the inclusion of realised measures as an extra input to the model, studying if its addition can improve the forecasting accuracy.
+Further, we analyse the inclusion of realised measures as an extra input to the model, studying if its addition can improve the forecasting accuracy.
+Finally, we analyse the generalization capabilities of our model on out-of-distribution-stocks.
 Besides the models presented in Section \ref{subsec:baselines}, we also include a martingale process for comparison purposes.